Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Methods

 \section{Methods}

 In this section, we introduce the Alchemy dataset, its latent structures, and properties.
 We then introduce notation to motivate the experiments.
-Finally, we describe the transformer model architecture and training details.
+Finally, we describe our transformer model architecture and the training details.